joastern/vimrcconfig/README.md

 As soon as it installs, you should be able to run vim as usual, and it should look a *lot* differently (hopefully in a good way).

-After installation, the `~/vim` directory is no longer necessary.
-Feel free to delete it, or you leave it where it is and run `make` within it whenever you want to update the script.
+After installation, the `~/vimrc` directory is no longer necessary, but is still useful.
+For instance, you can make your own modifications to the `vimrc` source, and then apply them by running `make install`.
+Deleting the directory will not affect functionality.

+### Updating ###
+The easiest way to update is by pressing `Ctrl+F12` while in normal mode in Vim.
+If it doesn't work, you might be running an older version of `vimrc`, in which case you will have to run `make` on the `vimrc folder`, or follow normal installation instructions ot update.

 ### Additional Options ###